Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Excitonic gap

+In Fig.~\ref{fig:Fig_4} the solution for the excitonic pairing gap $\Delta$ is plotted as a function of $U/t$ for different values of the $f$-band hopping amplitude $\tilde{t}$ and for $T=0$.
+The excitonic gap is non-zero for a rather large domain of the Coulomb interaction in agreement with the 3D result of Ref.\ \onlinecite{Zenker_1} and in contrast with the results for the 2D square lattice in Ref.\ \onlinecite{Seki}.
+The obtained values for the lower and upper bounds of the Coulomb interaction in Ref.\ \onlinecite{Seki} are about $(U_{c1},U_{c2})=(0.66, 6.95)$ and, as it could be expected, they differ considerably from our results, especially for the large hopping.

-where $\Theta(x)$ is the Heaviside step function and ${\bf{K}}(x)$ is the elliptic function of the first kind.\cite{Abramovich}The plot of the function $\rho_{3D}(x)$ is presented in the inset in Fig.~\ref{fig:Fig_1}, where the electronic density difference $\tilde{n}$ between conduction and valence bands $\tilde{n}$ is plotted as a function of the Coulomb interaction parameter $U$ in units of $t$ in the region where $\Delta\neq 0$.
-It is clear in Fig.~\ref{fig:Fig_1} that in the strong coupling limit $U/t\gg 1$ the system is in the band-insulator regime, because at the upper bound of the Coulomb interaction the $f$-band is fully occupied ($n_{b}=1$) and the $c$-band is totally empty ($n_{a}=0$).
+The solution for $\tilde{n}$ is plotted in Fig.~\ref{fig:Fig_5} as a function of the dimensionless Coulomb interaction parameter $U/t$.
+It is clear in Fig.~\ref{fig:Fig_5} that in the strong coupling limit $U/t\gg 1$ the system is in the BI regime, because at the upper bound of the Coulomb interaction the $f$-band is fully occupied ($n_{b}=1$) and the $c$-band is totally empty ($n_{a}=0$).
+In the inset in Fig.~\ref{fig:Fig_5} the plot of the function $\rho_{3D}(x)$ is presented.